CSCI-362-02-2015/RedTeam/TestAutomation/docs/readme.txt

 			$ sudo make install

 2. Running the test script

-	Navigate to the /scripts directory
+	25 test cases have already been created.
+To run these tests:

-	Execute the following code:
+	In terminal, navigate to the /scripts directory Execute the following code:

 		$ python runAllTests.py

 3. Creating a test case

 	To create a test case, you must create a .txt file in the /testCases directory.
 The test cases execute in alphanumeric order based on file name, so be aware the label you attribute to the text may not match up with the file name.
+A sample test case template can be found under TestAutomation/docs/testCase_TEMPLATE.txt.
+Overview instructions can be found below.

 		i.
 Create .txt file in /testCases
 		ii.
 Enter information in the following order: